-When body skin becomes very dry it may feel extremely tight, scaly or leathery and often is itchy or even painful.
+When skin on the body becomes very dry, it may feel extremely tight, scaly or leathery and often is itchy or even painful.
 For extremely dry skin, the affected areas may feel rough, cracked and sore.
-However, it may not be obvious that dryness is the cause of these skin symptoms, depending on the severity of the dryness, and the area of the body that is affected.
+However, it may not be obvious that dryness is the cause of these skin symptoms depending on the severity of the condition and the area of the body affected.

 - Mild dry skin

 Dry skin on the body is often sensitive; however, skin sensitivity is not always caused by dryness.
-Some people’s skin is naturally sensitive, even when well hydrated.
-In either case, it is important to avoid skin care products that contain irritating ingredients such as perfumes and colourants.
-Always check that the product is dermatologically tested on sensitive skin.
+Some people’s skin is naturally sensitive, even when it is well-hydrated.
+In either case, it is important to avoid skincare products that contain irritating ingredients, such as perfumes and colourants.
+Always check that the product has been dermatologically tested on sensitive skin before using it.

-Dry skin can also be related to certain diseases:
+Dry skin on the body can also be related to certain skin conditions:

-- Metabolic conditions such as, diabetes mellitus and kidney disease can also increase the risk of dry skin.
+- Metabolic conditions, such as diabetes mellitus and kidney disease, can also increase the risk of dry skin on the body.

-If you are worried or unsure about your symptoms, or they are becoming worse, we recommend you see your doctor or request to see a dermatologist for a face-to-face consultation.
+If you are worried or unsure about your symptoms, or they are becoming worse, we recommend that you see your doctor or make a request to see a dermatologist for a face-to-face consultation.

 If you need further information to help you identify the cause of your skin complaint, and which treatment route to take, the skin test may be a useful diagnostic tool.

-- A breakdown in the skin’s surface barrier due to vital lipids being washed away prevents the skin from trapping moisture, and the rate of moisture lost from the skin increases.
+- A breakdown in the skin’s surface barrier due to vital lipids being washed away prevents the skin from trapping moisture in, causing the rate of moisture lost to increase.

 - Finally, when the dryness progresses down into the deeper skin layers, the passage of water within the deeper tissues is reduced as important moisture channels become compromised.

-- Ultraviolet (UV) sunlight can increase the rate of skin ageing, and skin becomes more prone to dryness as it ages, this makes it more likely for skin to dry out and become scaly, chapped and cracked.
-Read more about age-induced dryness.
+- Ultraviolet (UV) sunlight - UV light can increase the rate of skin ageing.
+As skin becomes more prone to dryness as it ages, this makes it more likely for skin to dry out and become scaly, chapped and cracked.
+Read more about age-induced dryness here.

-- Frequent washing, or long, hot baths or showers, removes away the lipids that make up the skin barrier, causing the skin to become dry, itchy and sometimes red in appearance.
+- Washing too much - Frequent washing, long, hot baths or showers and hand sanitizers can remove the lipids that make up the skin barrier, causing the skin to become dry, itchy and sometimes red in appearance.

-An inadequate skin care routine – It is important to follow a routine, and use products, that are suitable for dry skin.
-It is especially important not to use strong soaps that strip away natural skin lipids.
+An inadequate skin care routine – it is important to follow a tailored skincare routine and use products that are suitable for dry skin, avoiding soaps and other skincare products that can strip away the skin’s natural lipids.

-Dry skin is a side effect of many medications.
-Commonly used medications that have this side effect are diuretic blood pressure medications that work by increasing the rate of water excretion from the body, and some antibiotics and oral acne medications.
-Always check with a doctor or pharmacist if you are concerned a medication may contribute to dry skin.
+Dry skin is a side effect of many medications, including diuretic blood pressure medications which work by increasing the rate of water excretion from the body, as well as certain antibiotics and oral acne medications.
+Always check with a doctor or pharmacist if you are concerned that a medication may be contributing to your dry skin.

 The skin's moisture balance is also influenced by genetics.
-Some people have oily skin and some have dry skin, and these skin types are inherited, although an individual will not necessarily have the same skin type as their parents.
-Skin conditions like Atopic Dermatitis, Psoriasis, diabetes and ichtyosis often have a genetic link.
+Our genes influence whether someone has oily skin, dry skin or another skin type.
+Although skin types are inherited, individuals will not necessarily have the same skin type as their parents.
+However, skin conditions like Atopic Dermatitis, Psoriasis, diabetes and ichtyosis often have a genetic link.

-Changes in the level of certain hormones, particularly oestrogen and testosterone can influence the skins moisture and lipid levels.
-This is particularly noticeable after menopause when skin is becoming dry due to a decrease in oestrogen production.
+Changes in the levels of certain hormones, particularly oestrogen and testosterone, can influence the skin's moisture and lipid levels.
+This is particularly noticeable after the menopause, when the skin becomes dry due to a decrease in oestrogen production.

-Dry skin may also occur during pregnancy because of hormonal changes as well as the extra demand of bodily fluid.
+Dry skin may also occur during pregnancy due to hormonal changes, in addition to the extra demand of bodily fluid.

 Like any other organ, the skin requires a range of important nutrients in order to function properly.
 These include unsaturated fatty acids and vitamins.
-A lack of any of these can contribute to dry skin and make existing conditions worse.
+Having a diet that lacks any of these can contribute to dry skin and make existing conditions worse.

-Factors that can contribute to dry skin on the body
+Factors that can contribute to dry, flaky skin

-Combined with the main causes for dry skin on the body that have been outlined above, there are several other factors affect the severity of skin dryness.
-An awareness of these will help avoid them and thereby reduce their impact.
+In addition to the main causes of dry skin on the body that have been outlined above, there are several other factors that affect the severity of skin dryness.
+An awareness of these factors will help you to avoid them and thereby reduce their impact.

 Lack of effective treatment

-When dry skin is not treated quickly, the severity of the dryness can increase, and the moisture network in the deeper layers of the skin to be disrupted.
+When dry skin is not treated quickly, the severity of the dryness can increase.
+This can lead to the moisture network in the deeper layers of the skin to be disrupted.
 When this happens, it’s essential to use a moisturiser that is clinically and dermatologically proven to address this problem to treat dry skin effectively.

 Sun exposure damages your skin and hinders its ability to retain moisture; it also diminishes your skin's ability to replenish and repair itself, which can worsen dehydrated skin.
 To protect dry skin from sun damage, wear sunscreen with an appropriate Sun Protection Factor (SPF) that also restores missing moisturising to replenish the skin.
-It is also important that the sunscreen, and any other skin care products used on dry skin, do not contain irritating perfumes and colourants, as dry skin, especially dry facial skin, is more prone to irritation than normal skin.
+It is also important that your sun cream, and any other skincare products that are used on your dry skin do not contain irritating perfumes and colourants: dry skin, especially dry facial skin, is more prone to irritation than normal skin.

-Some occupations require working in conditions that may increase the risk of dry skin.
-Typically these are occupations that require exposure to the causes of dry skin, such as working in hot or cold conditions (farmer/fisherman), or frequent use of detergents (doctor/nurse/hairdresser), or exposure to chemicals (mechanic/cleaner).
+Some occupations require working in conditions that may increase the risk of dry skin developing.
+These are occupations that involve exposure to the main causes of dry skin, such as working in hot and cold conditions (farmer/fisherman), the frequent use of detergents (doctor/nurse/hairdresser) and exposure to chemicals (mechanic/cleaner).
 Ensure that you wear protective gear and limit your exposure to harmful substances as much as possible to help protect your dry skin.

-The skin receives its moisture via the body, and is therefore dependent on the body’s water balance for keeping the skin hydrated and soft.
-When the body is dehydrated it reduces the supply of moisture to the skin which slows down the natural flow of water through the skin, which can contribute to the worsening of dry skin conditions, especially in elderly people who are prone to dehydration as the sensation of thirst diminishes with age.
+The skin receives its moisture via the body and is therefore dependent on the body’s water balance for keeping the skin hydrated and soft.
+When the body is dehydrated it reduces the supply of moisture to the skin, which slows down the natural flow of water through the skin.
+This is how dehydration can contribute to the worsening of dry skin conditions, especially in elderly people who are prone to dehydration as the sensation of thirst diminishes with age.

-Cigarettes contain many toxins, including nicotine, which may reduce the blood flow.
-This results in a decreased metabolic rate within the skin.
-This means the skin may age prematurely and dry out.
+Cigarettes contain many toxins, such as nicotine, which may reduce blood flow.
+A decreased blood flow results in a decreased metabolic rate, causing the skin to age prematurely and dry out.

-Dry skin is caused by a breakdown in the skin’s barrier function which leads to the loss of moisture and water binding capacity due to a deficiency of moisturising factors.
-Therefore, dry skin needs a skin care routine that does not cause further deterioration of the skin barrier and replaces missing natural moisturising factors.
+Dry skin is caused by a breakdown in the skin’s barrier function, which leads to the loss of moisture and a decline in the skin's water-binding capacity.
+Therefore, dry flaky skin needs a skincare routine that does not cause any further deterioration of the skin barrier and replaces the missing natural moisture.

 Cleansing dry skin on the body

-Dry skin is most likely dry due to the skin’s surface barrier breaking down, and therefore it is important that the cleanser is gentle enough not to wash away this natural, protective barrier.
-Choosing skin care products that contain additional mositurising substances which are naturally produced by the body, such as Urea, will also help to restore the skin’s moisture balance.
+Dry skin is most likely dry due to the skin’s surface barrier breaking down, therefore it is important that the cleanser you use is gentle enough not to wash away this natural, protective barrier.
+Choosing skin care products that contain additional mositurising substances which are naturally produced by the body, such as Urea, will also help to restore the skin’s moisture balance more effectively.

 Moisturising dry body skin

-Dry, rough and tight skin can be caused by breakdown in three main areas of moisture control – a broken surface barrier due to a deficiency of skin lipids, a dehydrated stratum corneum (upper layers of the skin) brought about by a decrease in natural moisturising factors, and poor moisture distribution in the lower layers of the skin.
+Dry, rough and tight skin can be caused by a breakdown in three main areas of moisture control: a broken surface barrier caused by a deficiency of skin lipids, a dehydrated stratum corneum (upper layers of the skin) brought about by a decrease in natural moisturising factors, and poor moisture distribution in the lower layers of the skin.

-- Secondly, Ceramide-3 repairs the lipid skin barrier to lock in moisture, and
+- Secondly, Ceramide-3 repairs the lipid skin barrier to lock in moisture.

-- finally Glycerin is a humectant that helps to retain moisture in the upper skin layers.
+- Finally, Glycerin (a humectant) acts to help to retain moisture in the upper skin layers.

 Protecting dry body skin against sun-exposure

-It is advisable to reduce sun-exposure by wearing protective clothing and a sunscreen when going outdoors.
-Additionally, it is important that the sunscreen blocks UV rays and also contains moisturising factors too.
-A sunscreen for dry skin should not contain irritating perfumes and colourants, as dry skin is prone to irritation.
-Eucerin Sunscreens for dry skin offer sun protection with COLIPA- and EU-compliant UV filters, antioxidant Licochalcone A to protect against UV-induced oxidation and premature ageing.
+A sunscreen for dry skin should also not contain any irritating perfumes and colourants, as dry skin is prone to irritation.
+Eucerin Sunscreens for dry skin offer sun protection with COLIPA- and EU-compliant UV filters, as well as antioxidant Licochalcone A to protect against UV-induced oxidation and premature ageing.

 Avoiding contributing factors

-In addition to having a good cleansing and moisturising routine, avoiding factors that contribute to dry skin is important.
-This will help to reduce the impact of dry skin and the need for treatment:
+In addition to having a good skin cleansing and moisturising routine, avoiding contributing factors that can worsen dry skin is essential for effective dry skin treatment.

-- Using gloves when washing dishes will help to avoid hot water and strong detergents which can irritate dry skin.
+- Use gloves when washing dishes and cleaning to help avoid hot water and strong detergents which can irritate dry skin.

-- Wear clothes made of natural materials like cotton and silk that do not irritate the skin.
+- Wear clothes made of natural materials, like cotton and silk, that do not irritate the skin.
 While wool is natural, it can cause skin irritation and is best to be avoided for those with dry, itchy skin.

-- Use a clothes detergent without dyes or perfumes, as these can remain on the clothes after washing and irritate dry skin, especially sensitive skin.
+- Use a clothes detergent which does not contain any dyes or perfumes as these can remain on the clothes after washing and irritate dry skin, especially sensitive skin.

-- Use beauty and skin products that do not contain perfumes, colourants and parabens to avoid irritation.
+- Use beauty and skin products that do not contain perfumes, colourants and parabens to avoid irritating dry skin.